 Lee's Rapid Deconstruction

-Targets made from rock, stone, ice or bone will cause a small or medium-sized explosion.
-Metal targets will cause a small but particularly damaging explosion, and targets made from crystal will cause a large and extremely damaging explosion.
+Targets made from rock, stone, ice or bone will cause a small explosion.
+Metal targets will cause a small but more damaging explosion, and targets made from crystal will cause a large and more damaging explosion.

-At high power, this spell is capable of destroying some walls: rock, stone or metal walls have a chance of being destroyed with at least 5, 6 or 7 bars of power.
+At high power, this spell is capable of destroying some walls: rock, stone or metal walls have a chance of being destroyed with at least 5, 6 or 7 bars of power respectively.
 Crystal walls are particularly brittle and have a chance of being destroyed at any power level.

 Lee's Rapid Deconstruction (or LRD) is a level 5 Earth Magic spell which causes walls and some monsters to explode into a cloud of shrapnel, tearing up nearby enemies and potentially destroying the targeted wall or monster.
 It has smite-targeting, and is exceptional in that it allows you to attack enemies hidden from your field of vision.

 If the target is a creature, its potential susceptibility is dependent on its composition.
 Only hard or brittle creatures may be targeted directly.
 These include

 - Monsters made of bone: generic skeletons, skeletal warriors, ancient champions, bone dragons, revenants, flying skulls, curse skulls, Murray

 - Monsters made of rock and stone: earth elementals, gargoyles, ushabtiu, obsidian statues, Roxanne, most other statues.